splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-tag-spotlight.rst

 Deepu switches to Splunk Log Observer for further troubleshooting
 ===================================================================

-Because Deepu enabled Related Content in Splunk APM, Deepu can select :strong:`Logs for trace` to switch to Splunk Log Observer for further troubleshooting.
+Because Deepu turned on Related Content in Splunk APM, Deepu can select :strong:`Logs for trace` to switch to Splunk Log Observer for further troubleshooting.

 ..  image:: /_images/apm/apm-use-cases/TagSpotlightUseCase_LogsForTrace.png
     :width: 99%